-3. Guided tour through the sights of alternative Berlin
+3. Guided tour of the sights of alternative Berlin

-If you know someone who lives in Berlin, they will surely have told you about the alternative atmosphere that is the signature of the city today.
-With this guided tour of underground Berlin: you will discover a side of Germany's capital that you probably didn't count on before your trip.
+If you know someone who lives in Berlin, they will surely have told you about the alternative atmosphere that permeates the city today.
+With this guided tour of underground Berlin you will discover a side of Germany's capital that you probably didn't count on before your trip.

-If you are one of those who prefer to get away from the busiest tourist routes, this tour is for you, but I can't assure you that you will be able to finish it without feeling like staying and living in Berlin.
+If you are one of those who prefer to get away from the busiest tourist routes, this tour is for you, but I do not assure you that you can finish it without wanting to stay and live in Berlin.
 Communes, street art, graffiti, nonconformism, demonstrations, riots... these concepts will stay with you throughout this 3-hour tour in which a local guide will show you the less bourgeois side of the city.

 - Brandenburg Gate